YoGo9/unmapped-spotify-listens/README.md

 # Unmapped Spotify Listens Tool

 This is a web-based tool that fetches **unmapped listens** from ListenBrainz that were submitted via Spotify.
-The tool helps users find tracks that are not yet mapped to MusicBrainz and provides links to search for the track in MusicBrainz, go directly to the Spotify album of the submitted track, and submit the album to Harmony.
+The tool helps users find tracks that are not yet mapped to MusicBrainz and provides links to search for the track in MusicBrainz, go directly to the Spotify album of the submitted track, and submit the album to MusicBrainz via Harmony.

 You can try the tool here:
 [Unmapped Spotify Listens](https://yogo9.github.io/unmapped-spotify-listens/)